pfichtner/revolt-usb-automation-java/README.md

 The dongle has the usb id ffff:1122 and the program talks to it via usb urb out packets.
 Windows recognizes the dongle as HID device.

-All the work was done by https://github.com/kralo and Ralph Babel, http://babel.de, for finding the checksum and the resend-frame behavior.
+All the research was done by https://github.com/kralo and Ralph Babel, http://babel.de, for finding the checksum and the resend-frame behavior.

 So blame me for the bugs in the java implementation and thank those guys above for examing the protocol!